Blog Post number 1

 We now see the result that lets us use the BBR product for our purposes.

-$\mathbf{Prop} \ 3.1. \ $ $X \in N_{\infty}(C_{p^k})$ and $Y \in N_{\infty}(C_{p^l})$. $X \odot Y$ is an object in $N_{\infty}(C_{p^{k+l+2}})$ for $k,l \geq -1$.
-Also conversely, if we’ve $X \odot Y \in N_{\infty}(C_{p^{k+l+2}})$ then $X$ and $Y$ are $N_{\infty}$ structures.
+\mathbf{Prop} \ 3.1. \ X \in N_{\infty}(C_{p^k}) and Y \in N_{\infty}(C_{p^l}).
+X \odot Y is an object in N_{\infty}(C_{p^{k+l+2}}) for k,l \geq -1.
+Also conversely, if we’ve X \odot Y \in N_{\infty}(C_{p^{k+l+2}}) then X and Y are N_{\infty} structures.

-Now we make our next step towards computing $\mid N_{\infty}(C_{p^{n}}) \mid$
+Now we make our next step towards computing \mid N_{\infty}(C_{p^{n}}) \mid

-$\mathbf{Prop} \ 3.2. \ $ We have the following recurrence relation
+\mathbf{Prop} \ 3.2. \ We have the following recurrence relation

-\[|N_{\infty}(C_{p^{-1}}) | = 1\] \[|N_{\infty}(C_{p^n})| = \sum_{q=0}^{n}|N_{\infty}(C_{p^{q-1}})| |N_{\infty}(C_{p^{n-q-1}})|, \\ n \geq 0\]The idea of the proof is to use the last proposition after showing that every $X \in N_{\infty}(C_{p^n})$ can be written as $X = Y \cdot Z$ where $Y \in N_{\infty}(C_{p^{q-1}})$ and $Z \in N_{\infty}(C_{p^{n-q-1}})$
+|N_{\infty}(C_{p^{-1}}) | = 1 |N_{\infty}(C_{p^n})| = \sum_{q=0}^{n}|N_{\infty}(C_{p^{q-1}})| |N_{\infty}(C_{p^{n-q-1}})|, \\ n \geq 0The idea of the proof is to use the last proposition after showing that every X \in N_{\infty}(C_{p^n}) can be written as X = Y \cdot Z where Y \in N_{\infty}(C_{p^{q-1}}) and Z \in N_{\infty}(C_{p^{n-q-1}})

-Now we begin with $j \in \mathbb{Z}$ such that it’s the minimum integer such that $N_{n}^{j}$ is in $X$.
-The cases of $j=0$ and $j=n$ are straightforward, with $Y = \emptyset$ and $Z = \emptyset$ in both cases.
+Now we begin with j \in \mathbb{Z} such that it’s the minimum integer such that N_{n}^{j} is in X. The cases of j=0 and j=n are straightforward, with Y = \emptyset and Z = \emptyset in both cases.

-Now if $O < j < n$, then clearly we can split off $C_{p^i}$ with $0 \leq i < j$.
-Let’s call this part $Y \in N_{\infty}(C_{p^{j-1}})$ and the remaining part $X’$ Now it’s easy to see that this part’s like $\emptyset \cdot Z$ for some $Z \in N_{\infty}(C_{p^{n-j-1}})$.
+Now if O < j < n, then clearly we can split off C_{p^i} with 0 \leq i < j.
+Let’s call this part Y \in N_{\infty}(C_{p^{j-1}}) and the remaining part X’ Now it’s easy to see that this part’s like \emptyset \cdot Z for some Z \in N_{\infty}(C_{p^{n-j-1}}).

-We can thus conclude that $X = Y \cdot Z$
+We can thus conclude that X = Y \cdot Z

 Now a consequence of the previous result is the following corollary.

-$\mathbf{Cor} \ 3.3. \ $
+\mathbf{Cor} \ 3.3. \

-For $G= C_{p^n}$, and $X \in N_{\infty}(C_{p^n})$ we can write $X = Y \cdot Z$ for some suitable $N_{\infty}$-operads $Y$ and $Z$.
+For G= C_{p^n}, and X \in N_{\infty}(C_{p^n}) we can write X = Y \cdot Z for some suitable N_{\infty}-operads Y and Z.

 Now as a corollary to this, we have the first part of the main theorem.

-$\mathbf{Cor} \ 3.4. \ $ We have a bijection
+\mathbf{Cor} \ 3.4. \ We have a bijection

-\[\\{\text{rooted binary trees with} \\ n+2 \\ \text{vertices} \\} \Leftrightarrow \\{N_{C_{p^n}} \\}\]The recursive construction works as follows:
+\\{\text{rooted binary trees with} \\ n+2 \\ \text{vertices} \\} \Leftrightarrow \\{N_{C_{p^n}} \\}The recursive construction works as follows:

 Then

 Relation to Stasheff's Associahedra ------ We now define the associahedron.
-For binary trees, let's define the following relation: For binary trees $X$ and $Y$ $$X < Y \Leftrightarrow \\{ \text{Y can be obtained from}\\ X \\ \text{by means of a finite sequence of rotations} \\}$$ $\mathbf{Def} \\ 4.1. \\ $ The poset structure on binary trees with $n+1$ vertices induced by the above relation is referred to as Stasheff's $n$-associahedron $\mathcal{A}_{n}$.
-We now equip $N_{\infty}$-operads for $G= C_{p^n}$ with a poset structure by defining the following order relation: For $X, Y \in N_{\infty}(C_{p^n})$ $$X < Y \Leftrightarrow \\{ Y \\ \text{can be obtained via}\\ X \\ \text{by means of a sequence of norm map additions} \\}$$ What follows next is the main result in all its glory and completeness, which basically tells us about the agreement of the poset structures we just saw. $\mathbf{Thm} \\ 4.2. \\ $ *We have an order-reflecting and order-preserving bijection* $$\\{\text{rooted binary trees with} \\ n+2 \\ \text{vertices} \\} \Leftrightarrow \\{N_{C_{p^n}} \\} \Leftrightarrow \mathcal{A}_{n+1}$$ The remaining part of this result is the second bijection.
-The idea is to prove the correspondence between adding a norm map to the $N_{\infty}$-operad and a clockwise rotation operation to a tree.
-Here's a pictorial description of the $\Leftarrow$ part of the equivalence:
+For binary trees, let's define the following relation: For binary trees X and Y X < Y \Leftrightarrow \\{ \text{Y can be obtained from}\\ X \\ \text{by means of a finite sequence of rotations} \\} \mathbf{Def} \\ 4.1. \\ The poset structure on binary trees with n+1 vertices induced by the above relation is referred to as Stasheff's n-associahedron \mathcal{A}_{n}.
+We now equip N_{\infty}-operads for G= C_{p^n} with a poset structure by defining the following order relation: For X, Y \in N_{\infty}(C_{p^n}) X < Y \Leftrightarrow \\{ Y \\ \text{can be obtained via}\\ X \\ \text{by means of a sequence of norm map additions} \\} What follows next is the main result in all its glory and completeness, which basically tells us about the agreement of the poset structures we just saw. \mathbf{Thm} \\ 4.2. \\ *We have an order-reflecting and order-preserving bijection* \\{\text{rooted binary trees with} \\ n+2 \\ \text{vertices} \\} \Leftrightarrow \\{N_{C_{p^n}} \\} \Leftrightarrow \mathcal{A}_{n+1} The remaining part of this result is the second bijection.
+The idea is to prove the correspondence between adding a norm map to the N_{\infty}-operad and a clockwise rotation operation to a tree.
+Here's a pictorial description of the \Leftarrow part of the equivalence:

-The $\Rightarrow$ part's not as straightforward as this.
+The \Rightarrow part's not as straightforward as this.
 I don't get into all the details; it just boils down to the following 3 cases:

 from which the first and second cases are almost immediate, while the third needs a bit of work for whose details the reader's redirected to [1].
 References ------ 1.
 Roitzheim, Constanze, Barnes, David, Balchin, Scott (2022) N-infinity operads and associahedra.
 Pacific Journal of Mathematics, 315 (2). pp. 285-304.
 E-ISSN 0030-8730. (doi:10.2140/pjm.2021.315.285) (KAR id:77048) [link](https://kar.kent.ac.uk/77048/11/Roitzheim%20published%20version.pdf) 2.
 Blumberg, Andrew J., and Michael A. Hill.
 "Operadic multiplications in equivariant spectra, norms, and transfers."
 Advances in Mathematics 285 (2015): 658-708. [link](https://pdf.sciencedirectassets.com/272585/1-s2.0-S0001870815X00144/1-s2.0-S000187081500256X/main.pdf?X-Amz-Security-Token=IQoJb3JpZ2luX2VjEIL%2F%2F%2F%2F%2F%2F%2F%2F%2F%2FwEaCXVzLWVhc3QtMSJHMEUCIQCO6vfKKcndrwlTgCHNSbiJ2G8VCUH%2FilkcfjXDXcyxTgIgZtDHloTThyJm1sH04X9w7nLaUBSaNozzN2P5W8cezasquwUI2%2F%2F%2F%2F%2F%2F%2F%2F%2F%2F%2FARAFGgwwNTkwMDM1NDY4NjUiDCT15dfFZPANtwdJuiqPBTyJy7Ib9n2n6I1jiycZo62hL01bwagymcPU1U5wh4Fsp6qRYZQewL3jJCPhUwiqbHKpvQ7deLPLDZuMsIfHPbegRL%2F1IOh7egNBX3lwbO8bDBkMdbgjWRecwQMpKIQV3XXZPe4nnK5BD50BkRpw2opoE3GNN%2FelGr6OYde4HT4P%2F730lgzfQyf8JlyPow8HEU4vvoph1T9iw6c346bwIdWZ%2FT%2Fcj8DEGfAXTdHI1c%2Bkd80q6Dx4i1wDWblQFRZrRU921OgPvLUF3uTONERuN85maW%2F7DdgQ3Zip3l3CXYf9cCCKNW%2B7fvHionqKcCmYGbx8p%2Ff2PzKGVssrfqZJ7MX9OZlOWpbJxrXLRNXq%2BrOZAES%2F1SafzrSagVXiI3zYMqoLTDcTjkQi6cacwGNjErZNocPbpSViguC%2FwXJAXMnOILw1BWsvTHsUgYrhspqapslU9yVhCU57dTgOHYeuS4%2BQAgc0qq%2BBAZbKrxTKP%2B08z6GT2CdAU4aJrtH6SVAvwAtqgMNoSn7MCx%2B1mQZ1wjMTMXwG3h5HfQcUT3%2BdsK6UHfiTKKKrHZrwRyUrUTN3V8ocGybVFA3iOAoMi8lWAzpYWbOXdl3ys7nDdw%2BK%2BuISeivXEzSQiQ09u7emrDA0G%2BFaAI9cOfy8vdW6QUn0jbNHrYjDpc%2BTbUoRsXjQPfs33%2FHoBNwDK03tyUkiNbYTQyskE%2FyABbmkRaSKyNx12BX8EnJic1lk6FClJy0XtBluKnqEUsF4QxSbHoyYmxL9IsYCPjwtATsL7M4eERN8XMDCF4SoAxQHCgDcKNrUnnQ3mlug5tH6jC2%2BuZzRA%2Flf8Oy6rnooeLgkCMalB%2FZYRY%2FpNV1uQfamWXuvndfbQn4wqJnSpAY6sQFMkNuESlJQl3AjJPupNwtns3qtMYKW96tb%2FWNJ4GT5RAPrH1qSVgO%2BtI%2Bvz5TmwcBPYqtOCJLMpa0cqjtbeGaTTRDnwPui7DBwWCJGJ5Qor%2ByIVbEhsaahQdGtAq6rWdQnT1Tlt6X51984kibwuU98VVPsCip9l1JNgAcDR7eM8KNcdikU3Xw9h3tVdu3J3OlXdlPE3rl%2B34WDdrtWicA%2FcKqOl2ySqo0PtMrVvtMjQRI%3D&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Date=20230622T185116Z&X-Amz-SignedHeaders=host&X-Amz-Expires=299&X-Amz-Credential=ASIAQ3PHCVTYR47UNKXY%2F20230622%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Signature=c18e3dea7a3496c3ff156ac0be1a78f3c0444ce307595dbf4d1e548b14d38e1e&hash=d24d35890bdfe424228276c45f5dc1c2c3b21a3f7ce2c71da852cab1813cc034&host=68042c943591013ac2b2430a89b270f6af2c76d8dfd086a07176afe7c76c2c61&pii=S000187081500256X&tid=spdf-400ca13a-e793-461d-b061-5aac41cb1648&sid=92a107798e6f5344926abbd44f81c8e93754gxrqb&type=client&tsoh=d3d3LnNjaWVuY2VkaXJlY3QuY29t&ua=0c08520b065400005950&rr=7db6ae823d979a72&cc=in)